A Bright Future for the Church in America

 New Religious, Converts, TLM, Lay Apostolates

 Protestant ministers of every stripe began converting to Catholicism in unprecedented numbers (the most influential and well-known being Scott Hahn), injecting great hope, fresh insights, and new enthusiasm into devout circles.
 Numerous Catholic magazines were started.
 New or reformed religious orders and congregations (too numerous to list here), such as the radically poor Franciscan Friars of the Renewal, have been founded or rejuvenated.
 A liberal Catholic institution, the University of Steubenville, was renewed in orthodoxy (again, initially through the underestimated Charismatic Renewal), becoming a national center of influence through thousands of graduates, numerous summer conferences, and many other outreaches.
-Opus Dei, a dynamic movement with unique canonical status as a "personal prelature," and with its emphasis on disciplined lay holiness, took root in cities all over America.
-More recently, websites and podcasts promoting the Traditional Latin Mass are reaching countless souls, including Protestants and fallen-away Catholics.
+Opus Dei and the The Ordinariate of Our Lady of Walsingham (formerly Anglican), dynamic movements with unique canonical status as a "personal prelatures," and with an emphasis on disciplined traditional lay holiness, have taken root in cities all over America.

 The 1990s witnessed the founding of dozens of dynamic new-generation Catholic media and outreach apostolates (a Catholic term for "ministries"), virtually all of which self-identified as being part of the "the New Evangelization."
 These apostolates, most often started or staffed primarily by laymen, influenced millions of souls, including the Mary Foundation, EWTN, and St. Joseph Communications, to give just a few examples.
-Ave Maria Law School was founded and continues to prosper.
+Ave Maria College and Law School was founded and continues to prosper.
 In the mid-1990s, the Internet gave birth to thousands of websites (and later, blogs, and more recently, YouTube instructional videos) devoted to sowing the one, true Faith within and without the devout Catholic ghetto.

 The Expanding Third Generation

 The Catholic river, so to speak, is widening, and the current is growing stronger as we enter the third generation of post-Vatican II Catholicism in America.
-Earlier, we highlighted the roughly 150,000 "evangelical Catholic families" now raising children in the United States; these form the tributaries feeding into the river.
+Earlier, we highlighted the roughly 200,000 "evangelical Catholic families" now raising children in the United States; these form the tributaries feeding into the river.
 A significant number of these families are home-schooling or partially home-schooling, but most are finding other orthodox educational options available as dioceses are renewed and as lay Catholics open their own private schools insulated from direct administrative authority of aging liberals clinging to power in diocesan chanceries.
 Many of these faithful families make do with less-than-optimal Catholic schools and even public schools based on their own particular circumstances.

 The children from these families have much lower "attrition rates."
 That is, they are much less likely to abandon their faith as they grow into adulthood.
 Their parents, many of whom painfully witnessed many or most of their relatives and close friends reject the Church, are well aware of the spiritual challenges facing their children, having run the gauntlet themselves.
 These parents consciously and actively work to successfully guide their children through the spiritual minefield of secular culture.